 The Audit Committee has recently discussed the effectiveness of the current risk register within the College and asked that more scrutiny and attention should be paid to documenting individual risks and control measures assigned to them.
 In line with this, a new format to the register has been introduced.
 The main register provides an overview of the key risks, which are graded in terms of probability of occurrence and severity of impact.
 In addition to the main register, each risk has supporting documentation outlining in detail monitoring and mitigation processes, and the relevant risk appetite.
+The reporting of risks has been recently reviewed and strengthened to clearly show the 3 lines of defence.
 The supporting documentation for risks is presented to each meeting of the assigned committee for scrutiny and agreed further action is noted.